huangbolun/data-ai-iot/CognitiveSearch/README.md

 Great Demo using Cognitive Search to Understand the JFK Documents by Corom Thomposon.

+Here is an updated UI done by AI Marketing [Demo with new UX](https://jfk-demo.azurewebsites.net/)

 Full GitHub Repository found [Here](https://github.com/Microsoft/AzureSearch_JFK_Files)

 # The JFK Files